spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 * a collection of one or more sub-packages
 * a Git repository snapshot from a particular point in time

-Note that some of these could be represented in SPDX as a File as well.
+Note that some of these could be represented in SPDX as a file as well.

-In an SPDX document, Relationship elements can be used to indicate relationships between Packages, such as dependency relationships.
+In an SPDX document, relationship elements can be used to indicate relationships between packages, such as dependency relationships.

 Cardinality: Optional, one or many.